mozilla-services/heka-docs/source/architecture/extending.rst

-In either case, for efficiency's sake, it is important to ensure that you are actually writing the data into the memory that has already been allocated by the `pipelinePack` struct, rather than creating new objects and then pointing the pipelinePack attributes to the new ones.
-Creating new objects each time will end up causing a lot of allocation and garbage collection to occur, which will definitely negatively impact Heka performance.
-A lot of care has been put into the Heka pipeline code to reuse allocated memory where possible in order to minimize garbage collector performance impact, but a poorly written plugin can still cause significant (and unnecessary) slowdowns.
+In either case, for efficiency's sake, it is important to ensure that you are actually writing the data into the memory that has already been allocated by the `pipelinePack` struct, rather than creating new objects and repointing the pipelinePack attributes to the ones you've created.
+Creating new objects each time will end up causing a lot of allocation and garbage collection to occur, which will definitely hurt Heka performance.
+A lot of care has been put into the Heka pipeline code to reuse allocated memory where possible in order to minimize garbage collector performance impact, but a poorly written plugin can undo these efforts and cause significant (and unnecessary) slowdowns.

 If an input generates raw bytes and wishes to explicitly specify which decoder should be used (overriding the specified default), the input can modify the `pipelinePack.Decoder` string value.
 The value chosen here *must* be one of the keys of the `pipelinePack.Decoders` map or there will be an error condition and the message will not be processed.
+And, obviously, the decoder in question must know how to work with the provided message bytes, or the decoding will fail, again resulting in the message being lost.

 Decoders
 ========